nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Inventory Management System
  FoodRem allows you to track your inventory during your daily operations.

- 1. Quickly **add, remove, and view** your available inventory.
+ 1. Quickly **create, view, edit, and remove** your available inventory.
  2. **Sort** and **filter** your inventory by name, bought date, expiry date, quantity, unit and cost.
- 3. **Tag** items in your inventory.
-For example, you can quickly view all items that are tagged as vegetables.
+ 3. **Tag** items in your inventory using an efficient tagging system where you can create, rename and delete existing tags.
+You can then filter and sort items according to these tags.

 ### Inventory Analysis
 FoodRem tracks data that helps you streamline your business decisions through **statistics**.